rajeshidumalla/K-Means-PCA-the-Breast-Cancer-Wisconsin-dataset/README.md

 ![alt-text](https://github.com/rajeshidumalla/K-Means-PCA-the-Breast-Cancer-Wisconsin-dataset/blob/main/1213.gif)

 A gif illustrating how K-means works.
 Each red dot is a centroid and each different color represents a different cluster.
 Every frame is an iteration where the centroid is relocated.
-(Source: gyfcat)

 K-means clustering works by assigning a number of centroids based on the number of clusters given.
 Each data point is assigned to the cluster whose centroid is nearest to it.
 The algorithm aims to minimize the squared Euclidean distances between the observation and the centroid of cluster to which it belongs.